Exploring Norwegian Birch

 stool

-A steam‑bent, interlocking three‑legged stool that packs flat and assembles with a single stainless‑steel bolt—the only metal component in the entire project.
+A steam‑bent, interlocking three‑legged stool that packs flat and assembles with a single stainless‑steel bolt—the only metal component in the whole project.

-Its curved forms and minimalist joinery underscore birch’s strength, portability, and material honesty.
+The stools’ curved forms and minimalist joinery highlight birch’s strength and material honesty.

 RUMMY